nchaney/tic-tac-toe/README.md

-Tic Tac Toe
+Tic Tac Toe by Nathan Chaney
 ===========

-This project provides a terminal-based Tic Tac Toe game.
-The files here are simply placeholders with ideas of where you might start.
-In the end, your program must pass the acceptance tests in TicTacToeTests.txt.
+This is a Terminal-based Tic-Tac-toe game.
+No GUI is implemented cureently.

+***RobotFramework-Based Tests are not Fuctioning due to Virtual Machine FileSystem not locating files when runacceptance.bat is enacted***